peternderitu/ArtistManagement/README.md

 # ArtistManagement
 Description
 A smart contract written to manage artists affairs and create a music store for their art.
-Its deployed on the Rinkeby test network.
+Its deployed on the Ropsten test network.
 The project aims at automating and helping independent artists manage, sell and transparently earn majority of revenues from their art.

 Project Directory